Intensive treatment for OCD – B4DT

-B4DT is a new concentrated treatment for OCD developed by Gerd Kvale and Bjarne Hansen from Bergen.
-In B4DT, patients receive ERP at a clinic during 4 consecutive days.
-The B4DT has shown to achieve remission in around 70% of patients when delivered in regular care in several uncontrolled treatment trials, and one randomized controlled trial (RCT) including a self-help group and a waitlist group.
+B4DT, developed by Gerd Kvale and Bjarne Hansen from Bergen, offers a concentrated treatment approach where patients receive ERP over four consecutive days at a clinic.
+Preliminary evidence suggests that B4DT achieves remission in around 70% of patients based on several uncontrolled trials and one randomized controlled trial involving self-help and waitlist groups.

 Group members involved in the project